Research Conducted at Veterans Affairs (VA)

 Deviations and Non-Compliance

-- The VA uses different definitions of serious and continuing non-compliance, as follows:
+- The VA uses the following definitions of serious and continuing non-compliance, as

 Serious non-compliance is any failure to adhere to the requirements for conducting human research that may reasonably be regarded as (a) presenting a genuine risk of substantive harm to the safety, rights, or welfare of human research subjects, research personnel, or others, including their rights to privacy and confidentiality of identifiable information; or (b) substantively compromising a facility’s HRPP.